 Professionally designed and proudly made in Oklahoma, our Baby Ring Slings are triangular in tail shape, adjustable for universal fit, and have a large pocket, big enough to hold diapers, wipes, a cell phone, car keys or most any other item you may need while on the go.
 They are available in classic or pleated shoulder styles - both design for ultimate comfort.
 With more colors becoming available all the time, it’s never been easier to find your perfect fit and become one of the coolest babywearing parents around.

-For more tips on babywearing and safety, please follow the links below or contact myheartcreative.
+For more tips on babywearing and safety, please follow the links below or contact Two Feathers Babywearing by myheartcreative.

 *Baby Ring Slings are compliant with 16 CFR part 1610, ASTM D 1230, 2010 and ASTM F2907-14a product safety standards.